 - Teaching staff

-- Course Co-ordinator and Lecturer: Dr Emily Keddell
+Course Co-ordinators and Lecturers: Dr Emily Keddell and Associate Professor Nicola Atwool.

 - Milner, J and O,Byrne, P (2009) Assessment in Social Work, 3rd Edition